 (6) Physician Assistants and Nurse Practitioners.

-Physician assistants and nurse practitioners must bill using modifier "81" and document in the chart notes that they provided the medical service.
+Physician assistants and nurse practitioners must document in the chart notes that they provided the medical service.
+If physician assistants or nurse practitioners provide services as surgical assistants during surgery, they must bill using modifier "81."

 (7) Chart Notes.